UKCloud/documentation/articles/vmware/vmw-ref-trouble-null-pointer.md

 5. When you're done, click **Save Changes** at the top of the page.

-6. Close the tenant portal and attempt to view the properties of the edge gateway in vCloud.
+6. Close vCloud Director and attempt to view the properties of the edge gateway in vCloud.

     You should no longer get the `NullPointerException` error and the properties should be displayed.